dotnet/AspNetCore.Docs/aspnetcore/test/dev-tunnels.md

 To open the **Dev Tunnels** window, select the **Show Dev Tunnels Window** menu option in the debug dropdown.
 Alternatively, select **View** > **Other Windows** > **Dev Tunnels**.

 From the **Dev Tunnels**  window, create a new tunnel by selecting the green `+` button.
-When a tunnel is created from the **Dev Tunnels** window, it isn't automatically set as the active tunnel like it is when a tunnel is created from the debug dropdown.

 Delete a tunnel by using the red `x` button to the right of the tunnel.

+The context menu for a tunnel provides the following options:

+* **Clear Active Tunnel**: Shown when a tunnel is configured as active (indicated by the checkmark on the left hand side), this resets it so the project is not using a tunnel.
+* **Make Active Tunnel**: Shown for tunnels that are not configured as active.
+* **Copy Tunnel Access Token**: Provided for scenarios where a tunnel is created with private or organizational access, and the app is a web API.
+To authenticate for the tunnel, copy and paste the tunnel access token as a header of the form `X-Tunnel-Authorization tunnel <TOKEN>` in the request.
+If this header is not specified, the request will be blocked because the authentication check failed.
+* **Remove**

-## Tunnel URL environment variable support
+## Tunnel URL environment variables

 The dev tunnels feature provides a way to get the tunnel URL of a project programmatically at run time.
 When an app is launched that uses a tunnel, Visual Studio creates the environment variable `VS_TUNNEL_URL`.
 The `VS_TUNNEL_URL` value is the URL for the tunnel that is used for the current project. `VS_TUNNEL_URL` can be useful when integrating the app with an external service, where the tunnel URL needs to be passed to the external service.